microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 - Click on the **Switch Platform** button

 ## Import MRTK packages into your Unity project
 1. Create a new Unity project, or open an existing project.
 When creating a project, make sure to select "3D" as the template type.
-We used 2018.3.9f1 for this tutorial, though any Unity 2018.3.x release should work.

 2. Import the `Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage` you downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensure all items to import are checked, and then selecting "Import".